pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigratingToTheReducerProtocol.md

 Although we recommend migrating your code when you have time, the newest version of the library is still 100% backwards compatible with all previous versions.
-The ``Reducer`` type is now "soft" deprecated, which means we consider it deprecated but you will not get any warnings about it.
+The ``Reducer`` type is now "soft" deprecated, which means we consider it deprecated, and it says so in the documentation, but you will not get any warnings about it.
 Some time in the future we will officially deprecate it, and then sometime even later we will remove it so that we can rename the protocol to `Reducer`.

 This article outlines a number of strategies you can employ to convert your reducers to the protocol when you are ready: